nicolaprezza/r-index/README.md

 ### Brief description

-# NB: WORK STILL IN PROGRESS!

-The r-index is the first full-text index of size O(r), r being the number of BWT runs of the input text (of size n), supporting fast (almost optimal) locate of pattern occurrences.
-The r-index employs a novel suffix array sampling of size 2r; in classical FM-indexes, this sampling would result in a locate time of Omega(n/r) per occurrence.
+The r-index is the first full-text index of size O(r), r being the number of runs in the BWT of the input text (of size n), supporting fast (almost optimal) locate of pattern occurrences.
+The r-index employs a novel suffix array sampling of size 2r; in standard FM-indexes, this sampling would result in a locate time of Omega(n/r) per occurrence.
 The r-index, on the other hand, reduces this time to O(log(n/r)).

 Let s be the alphabet size and fix a constant eps>0.
 The r-index offers the following tradeoffs: